jrv07/Restaurant_webpage.github.io/README.md

 1. Github Upload: Branches, Commit and merge -> Done
 2. Host Website on Github create a Link -> Done
 3. Create 1 Slide PPT -> Done
+# Comments from lavnya
+1. Separation of content is not looking good.
+It is very messy.
+2. The zoom in zoom out feature is melded opposite I think. -> Corrected
+3. Also, hover over on Menu - Starter is constant which shouldn't be. -> Corrected